-Tip: watch the video called "How to Prepare for your UI Hearing"
+Watch the video on the Office of Administrative Hearings web site called "How to Prepare for your UI Hearing".

 Be prompt.
 If your hearing is by telephone, you must be at your contact telephone number for the call.

 If you do not attend.
 If you are the person who appealed and you do not participate in the hearing, the Hearing Officer may dismiss the appeal or uphold the appealed decision.
 If you are not the person who appealed and you choose not to attend, the hearing will proceed, and you will not have a later chance to present your case.
-Admin R. Mont.
-24.11.320(5).
-If you miss the hearing, the Hearing Officer's decision will explain how you can appeal the decision or dismissal to the Montana Board of Labor Appeals.
+ARM 24.11.320(5).
+If you miss the hearing, the Hearing Officer's decision will explain how you can appeal the decision or dismissal to the Montana Unemployment Insurance Appeals Board.

 Representation.
 Most parties appear without an attorney or other representative.
 The Hearing Officer will explain hearing procedures and safeguard the rights of all parties during the hearing.

 Hearing procedure.
 At the time of the hearing, the interested parties will be together, either by telephone or in person.
 The Hearing Officer will introduce documents or other material evidence.
 The Hearing Officer will explain the hearing procedures and issues to be decided.
 Each person who gives testimony will be under oath, and all the testimony will be recorded.
 You will have an opportunity to testify, and you or your representative will have an opportunity to ask questions of witnesses who testify.
 At the end of the hearing, the Hearing Officer will allow you to make a closing statement to explain your position.